assumptionsoup/guppy_animation_tools/README.md

 - [Slide Animation Keys](#slide-animation-keys)
 - [Zero Selection](#zero-selection)

----
+***

 ## Install ##

 #### Download ####
 Regular Users: [Download Guppy Animation Tools as a zip file here.](https://github.com/assumptionsoup/guppy_animation_tools/archive/master.zip)<br>
 Developers: Feel free to clone/fork the repo.
-Add the repo to your PYTHONPATH
-- it should be named "guppy_animation_tools".
+Add the repo to your PYTHONPATH, it should be named "guppy_animation_tools".
 Import the specific tool you need.
 Skip ahead to the [usage section](#usage).

 #### Move Files ####